On Erlang ODE approximations of differential equations with distributed time delays: Main theoretical results

+\chgtwo{In this section, we present and prove the main theoretical results of the paper: 1)~We can approximate regular kernels arbitrarily well using Erlang mixture approximations (Proposition~\ref{thm:erlang:mixture:approximation}), 2)~we can approximate the DDEs~\eqref{eq:system:x}--\eqref{eq:system:delay} by ODEs based on Erlang mixture approximations\chgthree{, i.e., the Erlang ODE approximation, and the solution converges to that of the DDEs (Theorem~\ref{thm:ivp:approximation}), and 3)~the} steady state of the ODEs and the roots of the characteristic polynomial \chgthree{converge to those for the DDEs} (Theorem~\ref{thm:ode:approximation}).} For simplicity of the presentation, we only consider scalar kernels in \chgtwo{Proposition~\ref{thm:erlang:mixture:approximation} on the convergence of Erlang mixture approximations}.

-In this section, we introduce the Erlang kernel and the Erlang mixture kernel, and we prove that the parameters in the latter can be chosen such that it converges to any regular kernel.
-Figure~\ref{fig:erlang:kernels} shows examples of Erlang kernels and Erlang mixture kernels for different rate parameters and coefficients.
-For simplicity of the presentation, we only consider scalar kernels in this section. \begin{definition} The $m$'th order Erlang kernel, $\ell_m: \Rnn \rightarrow \Rnn$, with rate parameter $a \in \Rp$ is given by~\cite{Ibe:2014}
+\chgtwo{First, we define Erlang kernels which constitute the basis functions in the Erlang mixture kernel approximation that we describe afterwards.} Figure~\ref{fig:erlang:kernels} shows examples of Erlang kernels and Erlang mixture kernels for different rate parameters and coefficients. \begin{definition} The $m$'th order Erlang kernel, $\ell_m: \Rnn \rightarrow \Rnn$, with rate parameter $a \in \Rp$ is given by~\cite{Ibe:2014}

-where $b_m \in \Rnn$ is a normalization constant, and $m \in \Nnn$. \end{definition} The normalization constant, $b_m$, is defined such that the integral of the Erlang kernel is one:
+where $b_m \in \chmthree{\Rp}$ is a normalization constant, and $m \in \Nnn$. \end{definition} The normalization constant, $b_m$, is defined such that the integral of the Erlang kernel is one: